-Hi-Ranger bucket trucks have a very good and long-lived reputation in the industry.
-The history of Hi-Ranger, the Cadillac of bucket trucks” shows that they have been innovators right from the start.
-Did you know the Hi-Ranger bucket truck joystick (or pistol grip) was invented a couple decades before kids even began moving Mario and Luigi from room to room with their Play Station joysticks?
+Did you know that Hi-Ranger bucket trucks have one of the best and long-lived reputation in the utility equipment industry?
+The history of Hi-Ranger, also known as “the Cadillac of bucket trucks” shows their ability to innovate from the very beginning.
+Hi-Ranger invented the bucket truck joystick (or pistol grip) just a couple decades before kids began moving Mario and Luigi from room to room with their Play Station joysticks.

-Lester Myers, working at the Mobile Aerial Towers plant in Ft.
-Wayne, IN in the mid 1950’s, invented and then patented the upper control pistol grip assembly for the early Series 4 and 5 Hi-Ranger bucket trucks.
-It allowed the user to perform more than one function from the same grip – up/down/rotate.
+In the mid 1950’s, Lester Myers worked at the Mobile Aerial Towers plant in Ft.
+Wayne, Indiana.
+This plant, the original factory for HiRanger bucket trucks was where he invented and then patented the upper control pistol grip assembly for the early Series 4 and 5 Hi-Ranger bucket trucks.
+This modification allowed the user to perform more than one function from the same grip – up/down/rotate.

 Those of us that work on, supply parts for, or go up in Hi-Ranger bucket trucks can appreciate how much the pistol grip has done to make work easier for those in the tree trimming and utility industries.
-The picture below shows how far the pistol grip mechanism advanced over the years – this one is from the early 1990’s.
+The picture to the left shows how far the pistol grip mechanism advanced over the years – this one is from the early 1990’s.

 Another unique and popular feature on the early Hi-Rangers was “compensated boom movement” where the movement of the joystick corresponded directly to the movement of the booms.
 These early machines employed a compensating chain and sprocket assembly that connected the turntable (i.e. base of unit) to the upper boom via the lift cable.
 This configuration added flexibility for maneuvering the bucket.
 The compensating chain mechanism has since been replaced by a special compensating hydraulic cylinder, making the independent movement of the lower and upper booms even easier.